 - Bilateral Brachioplasty procedures involve at least two unique surgeries, fully customised to suit each arm

 - A bilateral procedure(TWO operations at the same time) is a popular choice, however they can be done separately.

 - These procedures can involve 2 to 4 or more advanced surgical techniques to get a good result

-- skin reduction may be combined with liposuction broad-area sculpting to reduce cells
+- A combination of skin reduction and liposuction broad-area sculpting may be recommended to reduce cells

 What if my arms are different in size?

-- However, the main focus on skin surgery for arm girth reduction is to:
+However, the main focus on arm girth reduction is to:

 - create a firmer, smoother or tighter appearance of your upper arms

 - Healing and scar formation can take several months

 - You’ll have to accept that you’ll have a long scar